Humboldt County Community Calendar

 Grass Valley Baptist Church

-Every Sunday - Grass Valley Baptist Church holds Sunday School and worship beginning at 9 a.m. and 10:45 a.m,.
+Every Sunday - Grass Valley Baptist Church holds Sunday School and worship beginning at 9:30 a.m. with Sunday School at that time for nursery through 6th grade.
 All are welcome to join us at 4150 W. Thomas Canyon Rd.
 If you have questions please call the GVBC office at 623-5714 or email@example.com.